videlais/Unofficial-Ink-Cookbook/Chapter6/index.md

 ### Advanced Alternatives

 Previously, alternatives were shown as part of single usage or as containing merely text.
-The usage of alternatives extend much more than what has been shown so far.
+The usage of alternatives extend much more than what has been shown so far!

 #### Blank Elements